fdac15/OSSFinder/docs/formal-project-proposal.md

 ## Motiviation

-- There is an overwhelming ammount of open-source software on the Internet.
+- There is an overwhelming amount of open-source software on the Internet.
-- Programmers, both individual and teams, stand to benefit from picking:
+- Programers, both individual and teams, stand to benefit from:
-  - **the right tool for the job**
+  - **picking the right tool for the job**
-  - **the tool with the lowest possible learning curve**
+  - **picking the tool with the lowest possible learning curve**
 - Github provides a powerful API, but lacks powerful search features for narrowing down the many projects it hosts.
 We want to attempt to suplement this.
 ***
 ***